liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 3. [**Memory Management for Large Memory Systems**](/files/apsys-2019-final.pdf)

    (1) Reuse pattern and learning-based memory page swap mechanism, which reduces the ineffective I/O swap operations and improves the QoS for applications with a high priority in modern OSes.
+The latest study iSwap is in **<span style="color:#953734;">ACM TACO-2023</span>**.

    (2) Memory paging with fine/coarse granularities.
 The idea and first step effort are in **<span style="color:#953734;">ACM SIGOPS APSys-2019</span>**.